M4RZTI4N/chat/README.md

 # chat
- a simple chat application
- run npm start
+ a simple chat application. to use, download and run `npm start` in this directory. npm is required to be installed